wazo-platform/wazo-doc/source/system/purge_logs.rst

 Activate Plugin
 ^^^^^^^^^^^^^^^

-Each plugin needs to be explicitly enabled in the configuration of ``xivo-purge-db``.
-Here is an example of file added in ``/etc/xivo-purge-db/conf.d/``:
+Each plugin needs to be explicitly enabled in the configuration of ``wazo-purge-db``.
+Here is an example of file added in ``/etc/wazo-purge-db/conf.d/``:

 .. code-block:: yaml
    :linenos: